 SC, SS, or CC are Sickle cell diseases (a recessive disorder) – a very serious medical condition with high prevalence rate in sub Saharan Africa.
-This is why intending couples must make sure to know their genotypes and be sure it’s compatible for marriage before going ahead to get married.
+This is why intending couples must make sure to know their genotype and blood group compatibility before going ahead with marriage.

 What is the Genotype and Blood Group compatibility that is good for marriage?

 AA + AA = AA, AA, AA, AA

 AA + AS = AA, AS, AA, AS

 AA + SS = AS, AS, AS, AS

 AA + AC = AA, AA, AA, AC